Physician Career Growth & Nonclinical Paths

 Recognize the Signs

-Consider a career change if you’re chronically exhausted, no longer find joy in your work, experience physical manifestations of stress, frequently daydream about other careers, or dread Sunday nights.
+Consider a career change if you are chronically exhausted, no longer find joy in your work, experience physical manifestations of stress, frequently daydream about other careers, or dread Sunday nights.

 A growth edge and burnout are not the same thing.
-Medicine is, by nature, demanding work.
-It should challenge you, stretch your thinking, and push you to develop new skills.
-That kind of tension, where you feel engaged, a little uncomfortable, and motivated to grow, is often a sign that you’re in the right place.
+Medicine is demanding by nature.
+It should challenge you, stretch your thinking, and push you to develop new skills — that tension is often a sign you are in the right place.
 But there is a clear line between healthy challenge and harmful strain.
-Being pushed to learn is productive; being pushed to the point of exhaustion, cynicism, or detachment is not.
+Being pushed to learn is productive; being pushed to exhaustion, cynicism, or detachment is not.

-Medicine may test us, but it should never break the people who provide the care.
-If you can’t sleep, dread Monday morning, and daydream of leaving, it is time for a change.s
+Medicine may test us, but it should never break the people who provide care.
+If you cannot sleep, dread Monday morning, and daydream of leaving, it is time for a change.

 Explore Alternative Clinical Roles

-Most physicians I coach enjoy patient care, feel called to continue, and are miserable because caring for others is eroding their own well being.
-Recognizing the need for a change does not mean you need to leave patient care entirely.
+Most physicians I coach enjoy patient care and feel called to continue.
+They are miserable because caring for others erodes their own well-being.
+Recognizing the need for change does not mean leaving patient care entirely.

-Alternative clinical roles like concierge medicine, locum tenens, part‑time positions, or telemedicine can reignite your passion.
-These options provide flexibility and can serve as a bridge while you explore nonclinical opportunities.
+Alternative clinical roles — concierge medicine, locum tenens, part-time positions, or telemedicine — can reignite passion and serve as a bridge while you explore nonclinical opportunities.

 Plan Your Transition